Joao208/v2-twitter/README.md

 #### Get Many Users For UserId

-For get all user informations by user id for many users:, all parameters and fields can be consulted [here](https://developer.twitter.com/en/docs/twitter-api/fields)
+For get all user information's by user id for many users:, all parameters and fields can be consulted [here](https://developer.twitter.com/en/docs/twitter-api/fields)

 ```js
 twitter